-A dedicated dressing room might be the dream, but even if you don't have space for a walk-in wardrobe, these dressing rooms, areas and dressing tables will give you a good dose of inspiration for creating the perfect clothes storage solution in your home.
+A dedicated dressing room might be the dream, but even if you don't have space for a walk-in wardrobe, these dressing rooms, dressing areas and dressing tables will give you a good dose of inspiration for creating the perfect clothes storage solution in your home.

-1. Statement clothes storage
+1. Choose statement clothes storage

-The Elvarli system from Ikea comes in a variety of combinations and lets you make a feature of necessary storage.
+The Elvarli system from Ikea comes in a variety of combinations and lets you make a feature of necessary bedroom storage.
 It also means you can see exactly what you own, so fewer items will be left lurking at the back of your closet, out of sight and out of mind.

-3. The walk-through wardrobe
+3. Consider a walk-through wardrobe option

-An interior room between the bedroom and en suite can be the perfect spot for a walk-in (or through) dressing room.
+An interior room between the bedroom and en suite can be the perfect spot for a walk-in – or through – dressing room.
 If possible, choose fitted wardrobes with doors over open shelving to protect your clothes and accessories from bathroom steam.

 This dressing room was created by Barbara Genda Bespoke Furniture.
 Prices start from £1,200 per linear metre.

 Section off part of the bedroom or build a walk-in wardrobe in an adjoining room, using sliding doors for division and to keep dust away.
-A mirrored door not only has the obvious practical use, but will also create the illusion of even more space.
+A mirrored door not only has the obvious practical use, but will also create the optical illusion of even more space.

 Maximise every last inch of space in your dressing room with bespoke, fitted furniture.
 Before appointing a joiner or company to kit out the space, do a good audit of what you want to stow away.
 Shelves are great for shoes and bags, and make the most of space by using a combination of full-length hanging space (for dresses) and half-height for shirts.

-6. Love an unloved corner
+6. Utilise an unloved corner

 Even if you don't have a walk-in wardrobe, you can create the look in a small space by using a wardrobe (or a floor-to-ceiling storage system) as a room divider.
-In this bedroom from Ikea, a Pax wardrobe with dark green Hokksund sliding doors (priced from £585) has been used to zone the room.
+This will work if you want to use part of your bedroom as a home office, too.